Daily life

 Kakao's lock-in is social.
 KakaoTalk arrived when Korean mobile carriers charged per SMS.
 It was free, it spread via phone contacts, and it hit near-universal penetration before WhatsApp had a Korean-language strategy.
 Once every Korean on your phone is using KakaoTalk, switching to another app means leaving behind every contact, every group chat, every business channel.
 It does not happen.
 Today, Korean banks, hospitals, government agencies, and businesses all communicate through official KakaoTalk channels.
 The platform is infrastructure, not just an app.

 The result is a search market where Naver holds 62.86% of Korean domestic search (full-year 2025, InternetTrend) against Google's 29.55%.
-For context: the global measurement service Statcounter records different numbers (Google 46.81%, Naver 43.96% as of March 2026) because it measures all web traffic rather than search intent specifically.
+For context: the global measurement service Statcounter, which weights mobile pageviews differently, records Naver and Google as roughly tied, with Google narrowly ahead, because it measures all web traffic rather than search intent specifically.
 Korean SEO and marketing professionals use InternetTrend as the standard reference for the Korean search market.

 Naver is larger than most foreign residents realize.
 It is not just a search engine.
 It is a platform company that owns the information infrastructure most Koreans use daily.